nitish-nagesh/canonized-huffman-encoding-benchmark-FPGA/README.md

 ## Usage
 - `src` contains the base source code for the host and device.
 - `scripts` contains the high-level scripts to generate designs, synthesize them, and generate an output table.
-- `solution` is where the results of synthesis for each design is generated.

 ## Algorithm
 The Huffman encoding algorithm is executed in 7 stages: